mykkelol/learn-python3-dsa/16-graphs/notes.md

 # Graphs

-Graphs are seen before—things like linked list and trees are forms of graphs but they have limitations such as pointing to only one other node and two nodes at a time, respectively.
+Graphs are data structures used when representing entities and relationships between them.
+We've seen graphs before—things like linked list and trees are forms of graphs but they have limitations such as pointing to only one other node and two nodes at a time, respectively.

 A graph consists of the following:

 - **Vertex (vertices)** - also known as 'nodes' with values.
 Vertices can connect to one or many relationships with no limitations
 - **Edge** - also known as 'connections' to connect vertices together.
 Edges can be directional or bi-directional